-Or maybe it will be the Deschutes River State Recreation Area in Rufus, just under two hours east of Portland along Interstate 84, where you can spot early spring wildflowers and sit down to a waterfront picnic on a hot day — inner tubes and paddleboards optional.
+Or maybe it will be the Deschutes River State Recreation Area in Rufus, just 15 miles east of The Dalles, where you can spot early spring wildflowers and sit down to a waterfront picnic on a hot day — inner tubes and paddleboards optional.

 The others will take longer.
 “That’s the million-dollar question — when the trails will be open?” says Maegan Jossey, outreach manager for Friends of the Columbia Gorge, a nonprofit that’s part of the Gorge Trails Recovery Team, which launched after the fire.

 Ready to hike?
 A handy map shows what’s open and closed in the 48,000-acre area affected by the fire.
 Learn about closures and the steps to recovery at OregonStateParks.org.
 Wherever you go, remember to practice Leave No Trace principles — take only photos and leave only footsteps.

 Here are eight gorgeous Gorge trails to explore this season: